JoonghoLee/HiCAT/README.md

 R example of HiCAT is in R script `HiCAT_example.R` Tested in linux Mint with R version 4.0.5. (numpy v1.21.1, scipy v1.7.1 without scikit-network)

-## Contact
-Send email to syoon@dku.edu for any inquiry on the usages.